This is probably the biggest question on your mind if you are just finding my site, right?

-So what WILL you find inside the E-course and Community?
+So what else WILL you find inside the E-course and Community?

 Still not sure?
-Email me and tell me your reservations.
+Email me and share your reservations.

 ABOUT THE AUTHOR:

-Blair Green Thielemier, PharmD is an independent consultant pharmacist living in Arkansas with her husband and daughter.
-She is the founder of Pharmapreneur Academy, an online teaching platform where she guides pharmacist-entrepreneurs through the process and barriers of building a pharmacy consulting business.
-She is the author of How to Build a Pharmacy Consulting Business: Your Rx for Finding Freedom and Loving Your Career, a contributing author for Pharmacy Times and guest host on the Pharmacy Podcast.
-More information about Dr. Thielemier can be found on her website BTPharmacyConsulting.com
+Blair Green Thielemier, PharmD is an independent consultant pharmacist living in Arkansas with her husband and two children.
+Her latest project is the host and producer of pharmacy’s first virtual conference, the Elevate Pharmacy Virtual Summit in partnership with the NCPA Innovation Center.
+She is the founder of Pharmapreneur Academy, an online e-Course and Community where she guides pharmacist-entrepreneurs through the process and barriers of building a pharmacy consulting business.
+She is the author of How to Build a Pharmacy Consulting Business and facilitates in-person Business Planning Workshops and Mastermind Retreats for female Pharmapreneurs across the country.
+More information about Dr. Thielemier can be found on her website.